Dollarama: Dollarama

+In November 2004, 80 percent of the chain was sold to a private equity fund Bain Capital for US$850 million.
+Dollarama's initial public offering took place on 9 October 2009.
 In 2016, Dollarama established a partnership with the Marco G. R. Enterprise, resulting in the sponsorship of the first edition of the Formula Windsor Championship.
 In 2018, Dollarama recalled over 50,000 children's toys due to dangerous levels of phthalates.

 The number of stores in October 2021 was 539 in Ontario, 379 in Québec, 134 in Alberta, 111 in British Columbia, 42 in New Brunswick, 41 in Manitoba, 40 in Nova Scotia, 40 in Saskatchewan, 25 in Newfoundland and Labrador, and 5 in Prince Edward Island.
-The company announced that it would open 700 new locations across Canada (including a few replacements for some of the Great Canadian Dollar Store locations) in the aforementioned provinces as well as their first store in the Yukon Territory.
+There is also a Dollarama location in the Northwest Territories The company announced that it would open 700 new locations across Canada (including a few replacements for some of the Great Canadian Dollar Store locations) in the aforementioned provinces as well as their first store in the Yukon Territory.